 A community's positive economic activity depends on the success of its private-sector businesses to develop new and innovative products, provide services, attract investment, and create jobs.
 Small-business growth, entrepreneurship, and innovation are hallmarks of the American economic system.
 Internet connectivity - coupled with new technology, devices, and applications - is perpetuating these ideals in new and exciting ways.
 The data below show the connectivity and use of technology among businesses in the community, compared to those in other communities participating in Connected Nation's Connected program.
 These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.
-This project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.

-Data from Orange County represent survey responses collected from February through March 2022.
-During this time, 63 Orange County businesses responded.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
+Data from Maverick County represent survey responses collected between February and June 2022.
+During this time, 17 Maverick County businesses responded.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and May 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.